aws-amplify/amplify-data/packages/e2e-tests/README.md

 2. Add a corresponding test file under `__tests__`.
 3. Use the utils to run the process controller.

-## Using `execa` with Jest
+## Using Execa with Jest

 Execa is the primary dependency used to run CLI commands in the process controller, and it is a pure ES module.
-Unlike `amplify-backend`, which uses the Node test runner, we use Jest, which results in [this issue](https://github.com/sindresorhus/execa/issues/465).
+Unlike `amplify-backend`, which uses the Node test runner, our tests are written in Jest.
+This results in [this issue](https://github.com/sindresorhus/execa/issues/465).
 The workaround is to use Jest's [experimental support for ECMAScript Modules](https://jestjs.io/docs/ecmascript-modules).
 There is a backlog item to investigate other potential solutions.